bhargavvadhiya23/QR-Code-Generator/README.md

 ## 📜 License

-This project is open-source and available under the **MIT License**.
+This project is open-source and available for all

 ---